MaxLozada/Project-4/readme.md

 but in this project can edit what cryptos are shown on the Home page.

 * [Link to CoinMarketCap](https://coinmarketcap.com/) This link is for the use to compare the prices.
-Although my prices are a little off due time endpoint time differences it's close enough.
+Although my prices are a little off due to the endpoint being different it should be close enough.

 ## Running Locally